-Upon confirmation of a significant emergency or threat to the Adelphi Community, Adelphi University Department of Public Safety will immediately notify the campus community.
+Upon confirmation of a significant emergency or threat to the Adelphi Community, the Chief of Campus Safety and Emergency Management, or designee, will immediately notify the campus community.
 Adelphi University notifies the entire campus community and does not segment the community for notifications.
-Subsequently, they will initiate the University emergency notification system (Rave Alert), unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Subsequently, they will initiate the University emergency notification system (Rave Alert), unless issuing a notification will, in the professional judgment of responsible authorities. compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.